How to Invest in Bonds in Kenya in 2026?

 Avoid Concentrating All Your Money in One Bond

-Interest payments in bonds may take as long as 6 months which is a long waiting period.
-Ideally, mix bonds with other more liquid assests like money market funds and debts.
+Interest payments in bonds may take as long as 6 months, which is a long waiting period.
+Ideally, mix bonds with other more liquid assets like money market funds and debts.
 Spreading investments across various asset classes is the best strategy to manage risks.

 Don’t Underestimate Inflation’s Effect on Your Returns